Investing your money and reaping the benefits of compound interest can be a powerful way to build wealth.

-It means that, if for some reason, Ally Invest were to go under, your assets would be protected for up to $500,000.
+It means that if Ally Invest were to go under that your assets would be protected for up to $500,000.

 Since there are so many options to choose from when it comes to investment brokers, it helps differentiate brokers that receive awards for the services that they offer.

 Awards given by independent investment watchdog groups help clients know which investment firms are best servicing their customers.

 Here are some awards and acknowledgments that Ally Invest has received:

 - StockBrokers.com – Best in Class in “Commissions and Fees” 2016

 - StockBrokers.com – Best in Class in “Offerings of investments” 2016

 Summary: Ally Invest is Worth It